MTrop/DoomStruct/README.md

 ```

-### Compiling with Ant
+### Compiling with Maven

-To compile this library with Apache Ant, type:
+To compile this library with Apache Maven, type:

-	ant compile
+	mvn compile

-To make Maven-compatible JARs of this library (placed in the *build/jar* directory), type:
+To make Maven-compatible JARs of this library, type:

-	ant jar
+	mvn jar:jar

-To make Javadocs (placed in the *build/docs* directory):
+To make Javadocs:

-	ant javadoc

-To compile main and test code and run tests (if any):

-	ant test

-To make Zip archives of everything (main src/resources, bin, javadocs, placed in the *build/zip* directory):

-	ant zip

-To compile, JAR, test, and Zip up everything:

-	ant release
+	mvn javadoc:javadoc

 To clean up everything:

-	ant clean
+	mvn clean

 ### Javadocs